High treason in the United Kingdom: History: England and Wales

 In 1994, the book Princess in Love by Anna Pasternak, for which James Hewitt was a major source, alleged that Hewitt had a five-year affair with Diana, Princess of Wales from 1986 to 1991.
 Diana confirmed the affair in her 1995 Panorama interview.
 As she was then the wife of the Prince of Wales, heir to the throne, this fitted the definition of high treason, and a national newspaper briefly attempted to have Hewitt prosecuted for what was then still a capital offence.

 It is high treason "if a man do levy war against our Lord the King in his realm" or "if a man be adherent to the King's enemies in his realm, giving to them aid and comfort in the realm or elsewhere."
 Conspiracy to levy war or aid the sovereign's enemies do not amount to this kind of treason, though it may be encompassing the Sovereign's death.
 In modern times only these kinds of treason have actually been prosecuted (during the World Wars and the Easter Rising).

 The Treason Act 1351 made it high treason to "slay the Chancellor, Treasurer, or the King's justices of the one bench or the other, justices in eyre, or justices of assize, and all other justices assigned to hear and determine, being in their places doing their offices."
+The office of Lord High Treasurer has been in commission since 1714 and as such, it is not currently possible to commit treason in respect of the holder of that office.

 The last types of high treason defined by the Treason Act 1351 were the forgery of the Great Seal or Privy Seal, the counterfeiting of English (later British) money and the importing of money known to be counterfeit.
-These offences, however, were reduced to felonies rather than high treasons in 1861 and 1832 respectively.
+These offences, however, were reduced to felonies rather than high treasons by the Forgery Act 1861 and Coinage Act 1832 (2 & 3 Will.
+4. c.
+34) respectively.

 Finally, the Treason Act 1351 specified that the listing of offences was meant to be exhaustive.
 Only Parliament, not the courts, could add to the list.
-It provided that if "other like cases of treason may happen in time to come, which cannot be thought of nor declared at present", the court may refer the matter to the King and Parliament, which could then determine the matter by passage of an Act.
+It provided that if "other like cases of treason may happen in time to come, which cannot be thought of nor declared at present", the court may refer the matter to the King and Parliament, which could then determine the matter by passage of an act.
 (See constructive treason.)

-After the passage of the Treason Act 1351, several other offences were deemed to comprise high treason by Act of Parliament.
+After the passage of the Treason Act 1351, several other offences were deemed to comprise high treason by act of Parliament.
 Parliament seemed especially unrestrained during the reign of Edward III's successor, Richard II.
-Numerous new offences—including intending to kill the Sovereign (even without an overt act demonstrating such intent) and killing an ambassador—were declared treasonable.
+Numerous new offences—including intending to kill the Sovereign (even without an overt act demonstrating such intent) and killing an ambassador—were declared treasonable by the Treason Act 1397 (21 Ric.
+2. c.
+12).
 Richard II, however, was deposed; his successor, Henry IV, rescinded the legislation and restored the standard of Edward III.